 With over 30 years of experience in education with the Toronto District School Board, Marguerite Campbell has held diverse roles from JK through Grade 5 classroom teacher, to principal of several schools, and most recently ahead of her retirement from Toronto District School Board in senior administration as Superintendent of Schools.
 During her tenure with the school board she was always committed to Scientists in School, from being one of the first teachers in her school board to invite scientists into her classroom, to supporting the program during her principal roles, and eventually in her role as the Centrally Assigned Principal for Science and Technology.

-Since ‘retiring’, Marguerite is pursuing a variety of interests, mostly with an educational component, including serving on the Board of Directors of several non-profits, and working with faculty of education students both at Wilfrid Laurier and OISE, where she supports practicum supervision and mentoring.
+Since ‘retiring’, Marguerite is pursuing a variety of interests, mostly with an educational component, including serving on the Board of Directors of several non-profits, and is now working with Faculty of Education students at Wilfrid Laurier where she manages the faculties multiple education programs as well as supports practicum supervision and mentoring.
 A constant thread through all of her roles has been passion and commitment to equity of outcomes and opportunities for children and youth – a strong fit with Scientists in School’s vision and initiatives.
 Marguerite is enjoying her move to Guelph and an active involvement in her new community.

 Cara Clairman